gatsbyjs/gatsby/docs/docs/preprocessing-external-images.md

 ![Screenshot of GraphiQL with above query inserted](images/remote-file-node-graphiql-preview.png)

 You can then use `gatsby-transformer-sharp` to fill in the query for a fixed image here.
+For more information on transforming images using parameters and fragments, check out the [Gatsby Image API docs](/docs/gatsby-image/).

 ```graphql
 query {